Acid attack: Gender

 An accurate estimate of the gender ratio of victims and perpetrators is difficult to establish because many acid attacks are not reported or recorded by authorities.
-For example, a 2010 study in The Lancet described that there are "no reliable statistics" on the prevalence of acid attacks in Pakistan.
+For example, a 2010 study in The Lancet noted that there are "no reliable statistics" on the prevalence of acid attacks in Pakistan.

 A 2007 literature review analyzed 24 studies in 13 countries over the past 40 years, covering 771 cases.
 According to the London-based charity Acid Survivors Trust International, 80% of acid attacks are on women, and acid assaults are grossly under-estimated.
 In some regions, assaults perpetrated on female victims by males are often driven by the mentality "If I can't have you, no one shall."

-In Bangladesh, throwing acid has been labeled as a "gender crime", as there is a dominance of female victims who are assaulted by males, for the reason of refusing to marry, or refusing sexual advances.
+In Bangladesh, throwing acid has been labeled as a "gender crime", as there is a dominance of female victims who are assaulted by males in the country, for the reason of refusing to marry, or refusing sexual advances.
 In Jamaica, women throwing acid on other women in relation to fights over male partners is a common cause.
 In the UK, the majority of victims are men, and many of these attacks are related to gang violence.

-In India, a female victim was attacked with a knife twice, but no criminal charges were filed against the suspect, and was only given police aid after being hospitalized following an acid attack, raising questions of police apathy in dealing with cases of harassment.
+In India, a female victim was attacked with a knife twice, but no criminal charges were filed against the suspect.
+The victim was only given police aid after being hospitalized following an acid attack, raising questions of police apathy in dealing with cases of harassment.

 Another factor that puts victims at increased risk for an acid assault is their socioeconomic status, as those living in poverty are more likely to be attacked.
 As of 2013, the three nations with the most noted incidence of acid attacks – Bangladesh, India, and Cambodia – were ranked 75th, 101st, and 104th, respectively, out of 136 countries on the Global Gender Gap Index, a scale that measures equality in opportunities between men and women in nations.